DODAS-TS/sts-wire/README.md

 insecureConn: false
 ```

-> **Note**: if your remote storage is bigger than the space you have available in your local computer, it is suggested to use the option `--noLocalCache`.
+> **Note**: depending on your needs, it is possibile to configure a local cache used by the program to mitigate the connection with the remote storage.
+As default, the `--localCache` parameter is off.
+You can activate it depending on the workload you have on the network and the different tasks executed in the cloud storage.

 ### :rocket: Launch the program